traefik/traefik/docs/content/https/tls.md

 You can configure Traefik to use an ACME provider (like Let's Encrypt) to generate the default certificate.
 The configuration to resolve the default certificate should be defined in a TLS store:

-!!! important "Precedence with the `defaultCertificate` option"
+!!! important "Precedence with the `defaultGeneratedCert` option"

-    The `defaultCertificate` definition takes precedence on the ACME default certificate configuration.
+    The `defaultGeneratedCert` definition takes precedence over the ACME default certificate configuration.

 ```yaml tab="File (YAML)"
 # Dynamic configuration